Flow: Per-Instance Personalized Federated Learning Through Dynamic Routing: Datasets and Hyperparameters

-Both Stackoverflow and Reddit datasets are naturally heterogeneous \cite{stackoverflow2022fedml}.
-The two datasets have been used in the literature for studying data heterogeneity \cite{motley2022Wu, yu2020salvaging}.
-Each user of Stackoverflow and Reddit is a client and his/her posts form a dataset for the client.
-The dataset is heterogeneous in two ways: First, users have different writing styles and thus clients’ datasets are not i.i.d.
-Second, the total number of posts from each user is also different, leading to different sizes of datasets per client.
+\paragraph{Stackoverflow} The Stackoverflow dataset \cite{stackoverflow} is comprised of separate clients designated for training, validation, and testing.
+The dataset contains a total of 342,477 train clients, whose combined sample count equals 135,818,730.
+Similarly, the dataset contains 38,758 validation and 204,088 test clients, whose combined sample counts equal 16,491,230 and 16,586,035, respectively.
+This dataset is naturally heterogeneous \cite{stackoverflow2022fedml} since each user of Stackoverflow represents a client, with their posts forming the dataset for that client.
+The heterogeneity of the dataset arises from the fact that users have different writing styles, meaning the clients’ datasets are not i.i.d., and the total number of posts from each user varies, leading to different dataset sizes per client.

-The heterogeneity of EMNIST clients stems from the individual writing style of each client (where a client is a person), as discussed in Appendix C.2 of \cite{reddi2021adaptive}.